 Since we generated such a small number of structures, it is unlikely to capture all the possible binding modes that you would expect to encounter in an actual docking run.
-In the "out" directory, there are 500 models pre-generated using the exact same protocol.
+In the 1\vanilla\docking/answers/docking/out/directory, there are 500 models pre-generated using the exact same protocol.
 We will look at an example of how we can analyze this dataset.

-1. cd into the out directory

-cd out

-- 2. In addition to the 500 structures here, you will find the score.sc, a score\vs\rmsd.csv file, a rmsds\to\best\model.data, and several .png image files. - 1. score.sc: summary score file for the 500 structures as outputted by Rosetta - 2. score\vs\rmsd.csv: a comma separated file with the filename in the first column, total\score for the complex in the second column, the interface score in the third column, and ligand RMSD to the native structure in the fourth column.
+- 1. cd into this directory - cd ~/rosetta\workshop/tutorials/ligand\docking/1\vanilla\docking/answers/docking/out/ - 2.
+In addition to the 500 structures here, you will find the score.sc, a score\vs\rmsd.csv file, a rmsds to best model.data, and several .png image files. - 1. score.sc: summary score file for the 500 structures as outputted by Rosetta - 2. score\vs\rmsd.csv: a comma separated file with the filename in the first column, total\score for the complex in the second column, the interface score in the third column, and ligand RMSD to the native structure in the fourth column.

-This file was tabulated using the extract\scores.bash script and the score.sc file as input.
+These values are generated directly from the scorefile using the interface\delta\X score and the lig-and\rms\no\super\X columns.
+This can be done with awk commands, but we provided extract\scores.bash script to do this.
 This is a very specific script made for extracting useful information in ligand docking experiments.
 However, the script can be easily customized for extracting other information from Rosetta score files.
 If you have any in-depth questions about how it works or how to modify it, feel free to ask.
 To see how it in action, run:

-~/rosetta\workshop/tutorials/ligand\docking/scripts/extract\scores.bash score.sc

-3. rmsds\to\best\model.data: a space separated file containing RMSD comparisons with the best scoring model (not crystal structure!) for all PDB files.
+- ~/rosetta\workshop/tutorials/ligand\docking/1\vanilla\docking/scripts/extract\scores.bash \ score.sc - 3. rmsds\to\best\model.data: a space separated file containing RMSD comparisons with the best scoring model (not crystal structure!) for all PDB files.
 A more detailed discussion of this file will come further down in the tutorial.
 This file has the filename in the first column, an all heavy-atom RMSD in the second column, a ligand only RMSD without superimposition in the third column, a ligand only RMSD with superimposition in the fourth column, and heavy atom RMSDs of side-chains around the ligand in the fifth column.